redsamg/a-song-a-day/README.md

-2) With tight schedules and a glut of podcasts, songs, audiobooks, and additional auditory stimuli to choose from, it can be difficult to remember, choose... well, whatever the excuse is, one often needs a reminder to listen to the music that has been reccomended.
+2) With tight schedules and a glut of podcasts, songs, audiobooks, and additional auditory stimuli to choose from, it can be difficult to remember, choose... well, whatever the excuse is, one often needs a reminder to listen to the music that has been reccomended to them.

 # Solution: